 It is why there is a fine line between grabbing the attention of viewers and irritating them.
 But in an increasingly desperate effort to grab their attention, the industry is attacking consumers with all the annoying passion and tenacity of a telemarketer on crack.

 However, before getting into the nuts and bolts of the discipline itself, let's take a quick look at the definition of this medium, and what it costs.

 The term broadcast advertising applies to commercials aired on either television or radio, which are typically called spots.
 It's also known as on-air advertising, and it's the primary revenue generator for commercial television and radio stations.
 It is all considered to be above-the-line advertising.
 However, many broadcast ads are now released online at the same time, via a site like YouTube, to increase awareness and defeat the ad-skipping technology in living rooms.

 As an advertiser, you will pay for a spot based on multiple considerations, including length, the time the spot goes out, which channel it is on, and most importantly, which show is airing at that time.

 This purchase will be handled by the media department of an advertising agency, or a media buying agency, whose job is to negotiate the best rates and times for the commercials.
 Spots can vary in length, some being just 5-10 seconds, others going as long as the whole commercial break.
 However, most spots are either 30 or 60 seconds on television, and 15, 30 or 60 seconds on the radio.

-A spot airing in the commercial break of a prime-time show will be very expensive, whereas spots that air on lesser watched channels after 12 am will be much more affordable, with the price of $5 per 1000 viewers being typical.
+A spot airing in the commercial break of a prime-time show will be costly, whereas spots that air on lesser watched channels after 12 am will be much more affordable, with the price of $5 per 1000 viewers being typical.
 But, you will get fewer eyeballs on your ad.
 If you want a massive audience, a Super Bowl spot is the way to go, but the cost of just 30 seconds is going to run around $1-$2 million!

 Creating Spots For Broadcast Advertising